LRydin/KramersMoyal/README.md

     y[i] = y[i-1] - theta*y[i-1]*delta_t + sigma*dw[i]
 ```

+From here we have a plain example of an Ornstein

 # Bivariate jump-diffusion process
 To illustrate now a more complicated process, we present here a bivariate jump-diffusion process, a two-dimensional process with higher-order statistical moments, that allows for interaction between both the noise terms from the Wiener process ![Wiener process](/other/W.png) and the Poissonian jumps terms ![Poissonian jump process](/other/J.png) across dimensions.